How to Deal with Procrastination? 5 Ways to Stop Procrastinating

 Do the most challenging and difficult-to-do item on your list before anything else, and you will have checked it off.
-If one is willing to that, will have nothing more engaging and difficult task to do the rest of the day.
-Many of us tend to start with the easier task and keep difficult tasks for the afternoon or evening hours.
+If one is willing to do that, one will have nothing more engaging and difficult task to do the rest of the day.
+Many of us tend to start with easier tasks and keep difficult tasks for the afternoon or evening hours.
 This is the old Mason Cooley saying that Procrastination makes easy things hard and hard things harder.
 So get done with the hardest task first so even the hard task feels easy to do.

 Projects that will get done “when I have time” (as in “I will do it when I have time”) tend not to get done very often.
 You need to schedule when you are going to work on a project, and block out that time, just as you would an important meeting.
-And when it is time to do your work, manage your time, set a timer so you can be focused for the entire allotted time.
+And when it is time to do your work, manage your time, and set a timer so you can be focused for the entire allotted time.

 Procrastination, on the other hand, is associated with stress — think of the stress you feel when you avoid making a phone call you know you need to make.
 So keep things in perspective:” Sure, this is not my favorite task, but I can get through it.”

 Adam Grant suggests that procrastination can serve a useful purpose too as it allows you to consider exploring different ideas, improvise on your thoughts and then come back to the task at hand.
-Of course there is a really important caveat here — that you actually return to the task — because if you don’t, then basking in the worthiness of procrastination becomes itself yet another tricky procrastination technique.
-While if you take it the other way round, procrastination can do wonders to the task you are performing and you may get the best possible outcome.
+Of course, there is a really important caveat here — that you actually return to the task — because if you don’t, then basking in the worthiness of procrastination becomes itself yet another tricky procrastination technique.
+While if you take it the other way round, procrastination can do wonders for the task you are performing and you may get the best possible outcome.

 Procrastination is such a common human tendency that no one can ever completely avoid it.
 You can, however, tackle the irrational beliefs that feed the chronic form of procrastination.
 As long as you’re willing to challenge and change these beliefs, time can truly be on your side.